Total Joint Shoulder Surgery Recovery

 What is the shoulder surgery recovery time?

-The recovery from a total shoulder replacement varies from person to person, but it generally takes eight weeks or more for patients to regain shoulder strength.
+The shoulder replacement surgery recovery time varies from person to person, but it generally takes eight weeks or more for patients to regain shoulder strength.
 Keep in mind though, that it may take several months for patients to return to strenuous exercise levels or heavy labor.
-It is especially important in the early stages of rehabilitation to listen to the guidance from the physical therapist to avoid any setbacks in the recovery process.
+It is especially important in the early stages of rehabilitation to listen to the guidance from the physical therapist to avoid any setbacks in the total shoulder replacement recovery process.

 • 4-6 weeks: Patient is typically in a sling and must also avoid strenuous activity